Lyuei/CTF/CSAW2023/Misc/Linear Aggressor/README.md

 ### Deduction
 The testing prompted me to input all '0's, and the output was '125'.
 Subsequently, I replaced the last input with '1', resulting in an output of '250'.
 By subtracting 125 from 250, which is the ASCII of "}", I deduced that it was likely the end of the flag.

 I repeated this process several times, replacing the initial inputs with '1' each time, and confirmed that it was indeed the flag, which spelled out "csaw".
-I used a [script](solve.py), waited around half a minute, and the flag is printed out.
+I used a [script](solve.py) to repeat the process 30 times, waited around half a minute, and the flag is printed out.

 ## Flag
 csawctf{m0d1_5t341ing_i5_d}